Dorothy Counts: Harry P. Harding High School

 Counts-Scoggins fell ill the following day.
 With a fever and aching throat, she stayed home from school that Friday, but returned on Monday.
 After returning to school, there was no crowd present outside the school.
 However, students and faculty were shocked at her return and proceeded to harass the fifteen-year-old girl.
 While in class she was placed at the back of the classroom, and was ignored by her teacher.
-On Tuesday, during lunch a group of boys circled her and spat in her food.
-She proceeded to go outside and met another new student who was part of her homeroom class who talked to Counts-Scoggins about being new to Charlotte and the school.
-When Counts-Scoggins returned home she told her parents that she felt better that she made a friend, and had someone to talk to.
+On Tuesday, during lunch, a group of boys circled her and spat in her food.
+She proceeded to go outside and met another new student who was part of her homeroom class.
+She talked to Counts-Scoggins about being new to Charlotte and the school.
+When Counts-Scoggins returned home, she told her parents that she felt better that she made a friend, and had someone to talk to.
 After her experience during her lunch period, Counts-Scoggins encouraged her parents to pick her up during her lunch period so that she could eat.

-On Wednesday, Counts-Scoggins saw the young girl in the hallway and the young girl proceeded to ignore Counts-Scoggins and hung her head.
-During her lunch period that day, a blackboard eraser was thrown at her and landed on the back of her head.
-As she proceeded to go outside and met her oldest brother for lunch, she saw a crowd surrounding the family car, and the back windows were shattered.
+On Wednesday, Counts-Scoggins saw the same young girl in the hallway, who proceeded to ignore Counts-Scoggins and hung her head.
+During her lunch period that day, a blackboard eraser was thrown at Counts-Scoggins and landed on the back of her head.
+As she proceeded to met her oldest brother for lunch outside, she saw a crowd surrounding the family car, and the back windows were shattered.
 Counts-Scoggins says this was the first time she was afraid, because now her family was being attacked.

-Counts-Scoggins told her family what had occurred and her father called the superintendent and the police department to share with them what had happened.
+Counts-Scoggins told her family what occurred and her father called the superintendent and the police department to share with them what had happened.
 The superintendent told the family he was not aware of what was happening at Harry P. Harding High School, and the police chief said that they could not guarantee Counts-Scoggins' protection.
 After having this conversation, her father decided to take her out of the high school.
 He said in a statement:

 "It is with compassion for our native land and love for our daughter Dorothy that we withdraw her as a student at Harding High School.
 As long as we felt she could be protected from bodily injury and insults within the school's walls and upon the school premises, we were willing to grant her desire to study at Harding."